Best cross-platform frameworks

 Ionic offers web and native app components to help developers build highly interactive native and progressive web apps.
 Launched in 2013, the Ionic framework is free, open-source and licensed under MIT.

 Built on Angular, Ionic uses a single codebase to develop progressive web apps and native mobile apps and includes a set of UI elements to make the mobile app development process easier.
 Moreover, this framework includes more than 120 native device plugins (such as Bluetooth, fingerprint authorization and geolocation).

 Pacifica and Market Watch are just a couple of the apps that have been built using Ionic.

 5) Apache Cordova

 This open-source cross-platform framework was originally launched in 2011 by Nitobi.
 When Adobe acquired it, they changed its name to Adobe PhoneGap and finally to Apache Cordova (the name Adobe PhoneGap is still used for one of the framework’s many tools).

-The framework helps you build your mobile app without any hardware restrictions and also supports inbuilt hardware features like GPS, camera or storage.
+The cross-platform framework helps you build your mobile app without any hardware restrictions and also supports inbuilt hardware features like GPS, camera or storage.

 Solar2D was launched under the name of Corona SDK in 2009 and is more focused on the gaming industry.
 You can use it to create 2D gaming apps that can run on various devices (mobile, desktop or even TV) using a single code base.